laurencjay/remote-learning-toolkit/Organizing Ideas/MindMapping.md

 **Needed Materials:** Internet connected device, [Miro](https://miro.com/app/dashboard/)
 **Time to Complete:** Any length of time.
 **In Synchronous Classrooms:** Students co-create these maps together in class.
-**In Asynchronous Classrooms:**  Students share a map and add thoughts asynchornously.
+**In Asynchronous Classrooms:**  Students share a map and add thoughts asynchronously.
 **For future use:** Save links to maps in a repository or document for future classes.
 Future students can also add to the same maps.

 ## Description